So, things are getting serious?

 Whether you stay together or not, if he or she defaults, you either pay up or lose your credit.
 Cosigners should be family members.
 End of story.

 Avoid the “free-for-all” approach to budgeting that I mentioned above.
-Before you move in whether you will share expenses fifty-fifty or proportionately based upon salary.
+Before you move in, decide whether you will share expenses fifty-fifty or proportionately based upon salary.
 You may consider opening a joint checking account just for paying expenses.
 This should only be for bills and groceries.

 Living together can be an exciting step in any relationship, but follow these steps to protect your finances first.
 If you don’t, without the legal protection of marriage, you’ll be on your own in more ways than one if things don’t work out.